Maximizing Hypertrophy: Effective Strategies

 What are effective strategies for maximizing hypertrophy?

-Effective strategies for maximizing hypertrophy include progressive overload, proper nutrition, adequate rest and recovery, and targeted resistance training exercises.
+Effective strategies for maximizing hypertrophy include progressive overload, proper nutrition, adequate rest and recovery, targeted resistance training exercises, and sufficient weekly volume for each muscle group.

 What is progressive overload?